PavanBhat007/100xDevs-Cohort/week-2/README.md

 #### `git branch` : view branches and used to find out which branch are we currently on
 ![git branch](./screenshots/git-branch.png)

-The * indicated which is the branch we are currently using or are on.
+The * indicates which is the branch we are currently using or are on.

 #### `git checkout <branch>` : used to switch to another branch (-b flag creates a new branch)
 ![git checkout](./screenshots/git-checkout.png)